cicirello/rho-mu/paper/paper.md

 * Methods for generating random samples of $k$ integers without replacement from a range of $n$ integers, including three alternative algorithms, reservoir sampling [@Vitter1985], pool sampling [@Ernvall1982], and insertion sampling [@Cicirello2022], as well as a method that chooses among these based on $n$ and $k$.
 * Streams from binomial, Cauchy, exponential, and Gaussian distributions.

-The GitHub repository includes the data and t-Test results from my runs of the example programs demonstrating the speed enhancements at extremely statistically significant levels.
-Time comparisons used an AMD A10-5700, 3.4 GHz CPU, with 8 GB DDR3 RAM, running Windows 10.
+Time results used Windows 10 on an AMD A10-5700, 3.4 GHz CPU with 8 GB DDR3 RAM.
+The GitHub repository includes the data and t-Test results demonstrating the speed enhancements at extremely statistically significant levels.

 # Architecture